RPM-MACROFILE(5)

 %mytool /usr/bin/mytool-with-annoying-name

-Multiline macro with preceding comment
+Example 2.
+Multiline macro with a preceding comment

 # Trailing %{nil} is handy for ensuring a newline at the end